rahul8590/megatron/README.md

 Megatron
 ========

-A  Javscript profiler for CMPSCI 630 .
+A Javscript profiler for CMPSCI 630.

+This project depends on the following libraries, all available through Node:

+* Esprima
+* escodegen

 Initial Design